msn0/ale-url-parser/readme.md

 # ale-url-parser

-Url parser built with performance and small size in mind.
+Url parser and stringifier built with performance and small size in mind.

 ## Installation